Noirvember 2020: Seven lesser-known film noirs.

 Director: Norman Foster

 Crossfire is well-known among cinephiles for two reasons.
 First, it was the first B movie in history to receive a Best Picture Academy Award nomination.
-Second, it was the first Hollywood film to deal with antisemitism openly.
-Based on the 1945 novel The Brick Foxhole, the book’s exploration of homophobia was swapped to race, a clear sign of the sexuality-based discrimination inherent in the American Hays Code of filmmaking.
+Second, it was the first Hollywood film to deal with antisemitism.
+Based on the 1945 novel The Brick Foxhole, the book’s original exploration of homophobia was swapped for race, a clear sign of the sexuality-based discrimination inherent in the American Hays Code of filmmaking.

 The plot revolves around the murder of a Jewish man, Joseph Samuels (Sam Levene), and the subsequent police investigation.
-The culprit is likely one of the American soldiers (George Cooper, Robert Ryan) drinking with Samuels the night before his death.
-However, interestingly the film eschews this murder mystery plot for much of its run time.
-Instead, opting to observe its characters as they drift through life in an existential malaise free from motivation or goals, foreshadowing the cinéma verité style of filmmakers like John Cassavetes.
+The culprit is likely one of two American soldiers (George Cooper and Robert Ryan) who were drinking with Samuels the night before his death.
+However, interestingly the film eschews this murder mystery plot for much of its runtime.
+Instead, it opts to observe its characters as they drift through life in an existential malaise free from motivation or goals, foreshadowing the cinéma verité style of filmmakers like John Cassavetes.

 Director: Edward Dmytryk

 No film noir list is complete without mentioning Barbara Stanwyck, who portrayed cinema’s most iconic femme fatale, Phyllis Dietrichson, in Double Indemnity.
 However, while Billy Wilder’s masterpiece is widely cited as the film that set the standard for noir, The Strange Love of Martha Ivers is a lesser-known classic.
 Here Stanwyck plays the titular character of Martha, a cold-hearted, tough-as-nails businesswoman.